GClunies/reflekt/README.md

 Reflekt helps Data, Engineering, and Product teams work together to define, manage, and model events for product analytics.
 Reflekt integrates with [schema registries](#interacting-with-schema-registries), cloud [data warehouses]((#supported-data-warehouses)), and [dbt](#dbt-artifacts).

-- Event schemas are defined as `code` using [jsonschema](https://json-schema.org/).
-Creating a version controlled source-of-truth.
+- Event schemas are defined as `code` using [jsonschema](https://json-schema.org/), version controlled, and stored in a GitHub repo.
 - Configure naming and metadata conventions for events and properties.
+Lint schemas to test for compliance.
 - Open pull requests (PRs) to propose schema changes, get input, and request reviews.
 - Easily build a CI suite to [lint](#linting-schemas) schemas, [push](#push-schemas-to-a-registry) them to a schema registry, and [build matching dbt artifacts](#building-private-dbt-packages).